florinpop17/app-ideas/Projects/2-Intermediate/To-Do-App.md

 -   [ ] User can see a list with all the active to-do's
 -   [ ] User can see the date when he created the to-do
 -   [ ] When closing the browser window the to-do's will be stored and when the User returns, the data will be retrieved
+-   [ ] User can prioritize a to-do item moving to the top by pressing on a button

 ## Useful links and resources